 - (i) This represents the Naira equivalent of a USD95,000,000 facility granted to the Bank for general corporate purposes by Citibank International Plc payable initially in four years commencing October 2008 with interest due quarterly at LIBOR plus 475 basis points.
 The facility was renegotiated to mature in September 2017 at a fixed rate of 6.2% per annum.
-The loan is secured with pledged assets as indicated in Note 15. - (ii) This consists of short-term finance facilities of \$15million, \$14.95million and a currency swap of \$50million from Standard Chartered Bank London.
+The loan is secured with pledged assets as indicated in Note 15. - (ii) This consists of short-term finance facilities of \$15million, \$14.95million and \$9.5million from Standard Chartered Bank London.
 The facilities are for Dollar trade financing and funding of Sub borrowers.
-The tenure of the facilities are two hundred seventy two days and three hundred and sixty three days respectively; the rate of interest is determined by the lender to be the aggregate of LIBOR plus 200 basis points.
+The tenure of the facilities are two hundred and seventy two days, three hundred and sixty three days and two hundred and sixty nine days respectively; the rate of interest is determined by the lender to be the aggregate of LIBOR plus 200 basis points. - (iii) This represents Naira equivalent of a USD50million facility from Goldman Sachs with two years tenor commencing April 2014 at the interest rate of 3% per annum.

-- (iii) This represents Naira equivalent of a USD50million facility from Goldman Sachs with two years tenor commencing April 2014 at the interest rate of 3% per annum. - (iv) This is a facility from Bank of Industry under Central Bank of Nigeria N200billion intervention fund for refinancing and restructuring of the Bank's existing loan portfolio to Nigeria SME/Manufacturing sector and N500billion Power and Aviation intervention fund for financing projects in the Power and Aviation sectors of the economy.
+- (iv) This is a facility from Bank of Industry under Central Bank of Nigeria N200billion intervention fund for refinancing and restructuring of the Bank's existing loan portfolio to Nigeria SME/Manufacturing sector and N500billion Power and Aviation intervention fund for financing projects in the Power and Aviation sectors of the economy.

 The facility is administered at an all-in interest rate/charge of 7% per annum payable on quarterly basis.
 Specifically, the managing agent (BOI) is entitled to a 1% management fee and the Bank a 6% spread.
 Loans shall have a maximum tenor of 15 years and/or working capital facility of one year with provision for roll over. - (v) This represents a facility granted by the Central Bank of Nigeria (CBN) in Ref DFD/PMO/GEN/001/273.
 This was granted in collaboration with the Federal Government of Nigeria (FGN) represented by the Federal Ministry of Agriculture and Water Resources (FMA &WR) by establishing a Commercial Agricultural Credit Scheme (CACS) to promote commercial agricultural enterprise in Nigeria.
 All facilities approved by the participating banks under the scheme are for a maximum period of seven years while overdraft facilities approved are for a period of one year.
 The loans are at all-in-interest rate of 9% per annum.

-Also included therein are facilities granted by the Bank, under The Nigeria Incentive-Based Risk Sharing System for - Also included therein are facilities granted by the Bank, under The Nigeria Incentive-Based Risk Sharing System for Agricultural Lending (NIRSAL) scheme.
+Also included therein are facilities granted by the Bank, under The Nigeria Incentive-Based Risk Sharing System for Agricultural Lending (NIRSAL) scheme.
 This is an initiative of the Central Bank of Nigeria (CBN), the Bankers' Committee (BC) and the Federal Ministry of Agriculture & Rural Development (FMA&RD).
-Facilities are approved by the participating banks at commercial rate, and the Customer enjoys an interest rebate of 35% 50% on the rate depending on the category of the project.
-NIRSAL also sells Credit Risk Guarantee, at a cost of 3% of the facility amount, to give coverage of 40%-75% of the facility amount depending on the category of the project. - (vi) This is a fund initiated by the Central Bank of Nigeria to support, promote and deepen access to finance for Micro, Small and Medium Enterprises (MSME) at an all in rate of 9% (fees inclusive).
+Facilities are approved by the participating banks at commercial rate, and the Customer enjoys an interest rebate of 35% 50% on the rate - (vi) This is a fund initiated by the Central Bank of Nigeria to support, promote and deepen access to finance for Micro, Small and Medium Enterprises (MSME) at an all in rate of 9% (fees inclusive).